Healing Part 6 – Understanding, Embracing, and Exercising Delegated Authority

 The more our hearts align with his, the better will be our understanding of his ways, and the easier it will be for us to walk in agreement with him.

 God healed those who were faithful to him in the Old Testament.
-Under the New Covenant, blessings come to us because of the faithfulness of Christ.
-He is the One who earned our healing for us, and he paid a great deal for it.
+Under the New Covenant, blessings come to us based on the faithfulness of Christ.
+He is the One who earned this blessing for us, having paid for it dearly.

 But he was pierced for our rebellion, crushed for our sins.
 He was beaten so we could be whole.
 He was whipped so we could be healed.
 Isaiah 53:5 (NLT)